getify/You-Dont-Know-JS/types-grammar/ch1.md

 myName.length;      // 4
 ```

-This does not necessarily correspond to the number of visible characters you type between the start and end delimiters (aka, the string literal).
+This does not necessarily correspond to the number of visible characters present between the start and end delimiters (aka, the string literal).
 It can sometimes be a little confusing to keep straight the difference between a string literal and the underlying string value, so pay close attention.

 #### JS Character Encodings